siddhartha-gadgil/DeptWeb/_auto-seminars/2011/2011-3-1-prof-michael-demuth-university-of-clausthal-germany.md

 date: 2011-3-1
 speaker: "Prof. Michael Demuth University of Clausthal Germany"
 title: "On the distribution of the eigenvalues of non-selfadjoint operators"
 time: "4:00 p.m. - 5:00 p.m."
-venue: "Lecture Hall I, Department of Mathematics"
+time: "Lecture Hall I, Department of Mathematics"
 ---
 Let A be a selfadjoint operator.
 We are interested in the discrete spectrum of B = A+M where B is non-selfadjoint.
 If the resolvent